 We provide technical and marketing support to the forest products industry, information to the general public, and technical expertise to the "customer".

 We apply problem-solving technologies to advance and insure environmentally responsible and profitable growth in the forest products industries.

-This mission supports and confirms the broader mission of the School of Forest Resources and Environmental Science, and the corporate mission of Michigan Tech in education, at both graduate and undergraduate levels.
+This mission supports and confirms the broader mission of the College of Forest Resources and Environmental Science, and the corporate mission of Michigan Tech in education, at both graduate and undergraduate levels.